 At the moment, Snapchat’s official ad solutions are not yet available in Asia.
 However, this is good news in disguise – by creating a free brand profile, Asian brands can build their follower base before Snapchat starts charging them for it.

 Hence, by the time Snapchat ads arrive on Asian shores, these brands would already have sizable ‘fan clubs’ that they could sell to.

 Currently, most Asian brands don’t have Snapchat accounts of their own, despite the platform’s growing popularity among Asians.

 For instance, 32% of Singaporean teens are active Snapchat users, and the platform shows promising growth in other countries like the Philippines.

-By capitalizing on Snapchat early, Asian brands can establish an early foothold in their markets.
+By capitalising on Snapchat early, Asian brands can establish an early foothold in their markets.